tiagoporto/generator-swill-boilerplate/README.md

 │       │      └─ // .jpg, .jpeg, .gif, .svg and .bmp to be compressed
 │       │
 │       ├─ scripts
 │       │  │
-│       │  ├─ angular // Development with AngularJS
-│       │  │
 │       │  ├─ dependencies // External plugins
 │       │  │